flagcamp-pegasus/TravelPlanner/README.md

 *Objective*
 - This website provides 15 alpha cities travel plans.(phase 1: hardcode the city information)
 - Users can create one city to make a day by day travel plans upto 15 days.
-- Users can select spots of interest from different categories for each city.
+- Users can select interest points from different categories for each city.
-- Users can order, delete the selected spots of interest.
+- Users can order, delete the selected interest points.
 The website can generate travel plans by day based on the order of the selection.
-- The website can also autogenerate travel plans by day based on the selection set.
+- The website can also autogenerate travel plans by day based on the selected interest points.

 *note*
 All the bolded words refers one location on the website.

-*Definition of key words*
-- spots of interest(景点): all the provided points regradless of the categories.
-- liked points:all the points user selected regardless of the categories.
-- function: describe the function of the button/icon
-- vistor: anyone visit the website without an account.

 ### Part 1.
 Home Page （Jie Ma)
 Display as the diagram shows: